joshua-kent/PyTkAppMng/README.md

 ## License

-This software is distributed under the MIT license.
+This software is distributed under the [MIT license](https://opensource.org/licenses/MIT).

-See the full license agreement in the [LICENSE](https://github.com/joshua-kent/PyTkAppMng/blob/master/LICENSE) file.
+See the full license in the [LICENSE](https://github.com/joshua-kent/PyTkAppMng/blob/master/LICENSE) file.